SymfonyCasts/api-platform/sfcasts/ep2-security/custom-validator.md

 validate is `$owner`: we want to make sure that it is set to a "valid" owner... based on whatever crazy logic we want.
 To activate the new validator, add `@IsValidOwner()`.
-This is where we could customize the `message` option... or *any* other public properties we decide to have on the annotation class.
+This is where we could customize the `message` option... or *any* public properties we decide to put on the annotation class.

 Actually, let's change the *default* value for `$message`: